 Echols, Alice.
 (1989).
 Daring to be Bad: Radical Feminism in America, 1967-1975.
 Minneapolis: University of Minnesota Press.

 Jaggar, Alison M. (1983).
-Feminist Politics and Human Nature, Lanham, MD: Rowman & Littlefield.
-(See relevant chapters.)
+The politics of radical feminism.
+Chapter 9 in Feminist Politics and Human Nature.
+Lanham, MD: Rowman & Littlefield.

 Johnson, Allan G. (1997).
 The Gender Knot: Unraveling our Patriarchal Legacy.
 Philadelphia: Temple University Press.[Chapters 1-3 here]